Black Friday Marketing Tips & Strategies

 The hashtags are a great way to highlight Black Friday hashtags.
 People will likely look them up to find additional Black Friday deals.
-This is a great idea when selling products that get a lot of searches on the internet including electronics and clothing.
+This is a great idea when selling products that get a lot of searches on the internet, including electronics and clothing.

 Plan your Black Friday promotion posts.
 Post regularly to create anticipation for the big day.

 Do not overload your followers with Black Friday content.
-Allow for other types of posts on social media to not be too promotional and annoy your fans.
+Allow for other types of posts on social media not to be too promotional and annoy your fans.

 Make contact with micro-influencers.
 Although their reach to followers is smaller, they have more engagement.
-This means they tend to be more influential their followers.
+This means they tend to be more influential than their followers.